nicolamarchiotto/BodyAreaNetwork/README.md

 # BodyAreaNetwork

+Bachelor Degree in IT - University of Verona - A.Y.
+19/20

+Bachelor thesis project

+## Description

 An Android application responsible for collecting data from Nordic:52 devices and Wagoo Smart Glasses, to connect to an another smartphone, with an Andorid Wearable and to exchange messages with all these devices